European Investment Bank

 Debt Financing in 2024

-Emerging Markets Global Advisory is an investment bank based in London, United Kingdom, specializing in advisory services for financial institutions, institutional investors, and large-cap and middle-market companies across various industries.
-The firm provides a comprehensive range of investment banking services, including mergers and acquisitions advisory, corporate finance, and capital raising, encompassing both debt and equity.
-Additionally, it offers expertise in leveraged buyouts, restructurings, valuation analysis, recapitalizations, and divestitures.
-Emerging Markets Global Advisory serves clients in diverse sectors such as financial services, manufacturing, transportation, agriculture, food, energy, and communications, making it a versatile partner for organizations seeking strategic financial guidance.
+Emerging Markets Global Advisory is an investment bank based in London, United Kingdom, specializing in providing advisory services to financial institutions, institutional investors, and large-cap and middle-market corporations across various industries.
+The firm offers a comprehensive suite of investment banking services, including mergers and acquisition advisory, corporate finance, debt and equity capital raising, leveraged buyouts, restructurings, valuation analysis, recapitalizations, and divestitures.
+Emerging Markets Global Advisory serves clients in sectors such as financial services, manufacturing, transportation, agriculture, food, energy, and communications, helping them navigate complex financial landscapes and achieve their strategic objectives.

 BTG Pactual